Alexandria's founded by Alexander

 Much sooner than I expected, there is a sequel to my short article “Has the tomb of Roxane and young Alexander been located?”
 In spite of financial shortcuts, it seems archaeological work on this site has not been halted.

-During the second century AD, the tomb was deliberately and thoroughly destroyed by the Romans, dragging most of the blocks, including the lion into the Strymon River.
+During the second century AD, the tomb was deliberately and thoroughly destroyed by the Romans, dragging most of the blocks, including the lion, into the Strymon River.
 Why this happened and why in such a violent way, I don’t know.
-At the times of the Balkan wars (1912-1913), Greek soldiers dug out a great deal of blocks from the Strymon riverbed, which led to reassembling the lion monument at the spot where we see it today.
-A great many pieces could not find a reasonable place in the reassembling works and they were left behind at the foot of the monument.
+At the time of the Balkan wars (1912-1913), Greek soldiers dug out a great deal of blocks from the Strymon riverbed, which led to reassembling the lion monument at the spot where we see it today.
+A great many pieces could not find a reasonable place in the reassembling works, and they were left behind at the foot of the monument.

-Today’s archaeologists are once again collecting and categorizing the numerous marble blocks from the river bed as well as from around the Lion of Amphipolis and because they have not found a penis, have come to the conclusion that we are looking at a lioness instead.
-While a lion-statue may be used to honor a male hero or king, a lioness traditionally crowns a female tomb.
+Today’s archaeologists are once again collecting and categorizing the numerous marble blocks from the river bed as well as from around the Lion of Amphipolis, and because they have not found a penis, have come to the conclusion that we are looking at a lioness instead.
+While a lion statue may be used to honor a male hero or king, a lioness traditionally crowns a female tomb.
 Because of the large size of the Roxane tumulus, it is automatically linked with a female of royal blood, and who else would be important enough here in Amphipolis at the end of the fourth century BC but Roxane?

-The inside of the tumulus still remains a secret and it is quite an exciting thought that it might be the burial site of two persons so dear to Alexander, even if he has never seen his son and heir by Roxane.
+The inside of the tumulus still remains a secret, and it is quite an exciting thought that it might be the burial site of two persons so dear to Alexander, even if he has never seen his son and heir by Roxane.